dsl-logo

 What are the property price caps on Help to Buy?

-Here are the maximum property price caps for the Help to Buy scheme, based on the city or region where you're buying.
+Here are the maximum property price caps for the Help to Buy Scheme, based on the city or region where you're buying.
 These caps are set to closely reflect the median house prices in each state or territory.

 State